 The Commodity of Friendship

-Friendship- the of show up at door, call or message out of the blue, and pick up where you left off kind of friendship-has always been a rare commodity.
+Friendship- the “show up at the door, call or message out of the blue, and pick up where you left off” kind of friendship-has always been a rare commodity.
 If we are lucky enough to have one or two of those friendships, we treasure them, tend them and even share them.
 It informs us on how to make new friends, and also be a friend to those in need.
 I suspect friendship has always been a sort of commodity.
-Who doesn’t remember the relief of seeing a friendly face when walking into the middle school lunch room.
+Who doesn’t remember the relief of seeing a friendly face when walking into the middle school lunch room?
 Problem solved- another lunch taken care of in the company of a protector!
 But I can’t help but observe that the way in which friendship is “traded” in the digital age is something new.

 I’ve seen it happen with our own children.
 Sometimes they share it, other times it’s just apparent that something is amiss in their world order.
 Opportunities for miscommunication abound.
 Slights, both real and perceived (inflicted by both commission and omission) can have out-sized repercussions in the life of a child.
 The frequency and speed at which the order shifts makes me dizzy.
 I can only imagine how it feels to them.